You already know how painful varicose veins can be. Your legs swell, discolor, and feel like bags of sand by the end of the day.

 Is the foam procedure varicose veins safe?

 The foam procedure for treating varicose veins is called sclerotherapy.
 It is a completely safe procedure with a negligible risk of infection and nerve damage.
 However, sclerotherapy only treats the surface veins and spider veins; it cannot treat the underlying vein disease.
-If you want to treat varicose veins permanently, the best treatments are radiofrequency ablation, venaseal, or endovenous laser ablation.
+If you want to treat varicose veins permanently, some of the best treatments are radiofrequency ablation, venaseal, or endovenous laser ablation.

 Schedule a Varicose Veins Physical Exam